Chimera state in neural network with the Proportional-Integral-Derivative coupling

-\Th{Fig.\ref{bifurc1} presents the bifurcation diagram of the variable \( x_1^3 \) for the first cell of the network under three different initial conditions: \( Init_a \) (blue), \( Init_b \) (red), and \( Init_c \) (green).
-These initial conditions pertain to the state variable \( x_i^4 \), introduced into the system via PID coupling, and vary within the interval \([0, 1]\).
-The diagram plots the response of the system to changes in the strength of feedback (\( \alpha \)) between the neuron and the linear system, represented by the variable \( y \).
-The figure illustrates the superposition of three bifurcation diagrams, each corresponding to a different set of initial conditions.
+To assess the stability of the network’s results, we present in Fig.\ref{bifurc1} the bifurcation diagrams for the first and third neurons in the first cell (see Fig.\ref{bifurc1}($a_1, b_1$)), the 30th cell (see Fig.\ref{bifurc1}($a_2, b_2$)), and the 50th cell (see Fig.\ref{bifurc1}($a_3, b_3$)).
+For this analysis, we consider three different initial conditions: \( Init_a \) (blue), \( Init_b \) (red), and \( Init_c \) (green).
+These initial conditions apply to the state variable \( x_{4,i} \), introduced into the system via PID coupling, and vary within the interval \([0, 1]\).
+The bifurcation diagram illustrates the system’s response to changes in the feedback strength (\( \alpha \)) between the neuron and the linear system, represented by the variable \( y_i \).
+The figure illustrates in all cases the superposition of three bifurcation diagrams, each corresponding to a different set of initial conditions.
 This superposition highlights the phenomenon of coexisting bifurcations, indicating that multiple stable states can exist for the same synaptic weights but different initial conditions \cite{njitacke2021window}.
 This behavior is significant as it underscores the system's sensitivity to initial conditions and the potential for diverse dynamic outcomes.
-The parameters used in this analysis are: \( \sigma_I = 0.01 \); \( \sigma_P = 1.54 \); \( \sigma_D = 0.2 \); \( b = 8.9759 \); \( s = 0.5 \); and \( \epsilon = 1 \). }
+We note that a similar behavior is observed when using the second neuron within the cell.
+The parameters used in this analysis are: \( \sigma_I = 0.01 \); \( \sigma_P = 1.54 \); \( \sigma_D = 0.2 \); \( b = 8.9759 \); \( s = 0.5 \); and \( \epsilon = 1 \).

-\Th{In the diagrams of Fig.\ref{bifurc2}, we study the influence of the coefficient \( \alpha \) on the emergence of collective behavior as a function of two initial conditions.
+In the diagrams of Fig.\ref{bifurc2}, we study the influence of the coefficient \( \alpha \) on the emergence of collective behavior as a function of two initial conditions.